Homeschool parents looking for an untimed, online test often consider both the Online CAT test and MAP® Growth™, but how do they compare?

 The online CAT is an option that many families like because it’s familiar (lots of parents took the CAT when they were young) and cheap.
 Kids like the Online CAT because it often has easy questions and because students take the exact same test over a few different school years, it can become familiar.
 The online, untimed, unscheduled format can be convenient for families that want to test in the evenings or on the weekend.
 The Online CAT is a “fixed” test which means every student at a particular grade level answers the same questions.
 The students who get the most questions right get the highest scores.
 Some above-average kids enjoy the thrill of getting lots of questions right.

-The Online CAT is an older, pencil and paper version of the California Achievement Test from the 1970s or 80s.
+The Online CAT is an online version of the older, pencil and paper version of the California Achievement Test from the 1970s or 80s.
 The current publishers have turned it into a computerized test.
 While some of the test providers allow students to take it untimed, the Online CAT was intended to be a timed test for neurotypical students.
 If you decide to order the Online CAT, be sure to allow enough time to finish each section before you start it, because your progress may not be saved if you take a break.

 Although school kids have been taking it since the 1980s, MAP Growth is fairly new to homeschoolers.
 While homeschoolers may be more familiar with the Online CAT than MAP Growth, US schools use MAP Growth widely.
 Teachers love MAP Growth because it gives them accurate information they can use right away.
 We aim to give homeschool parents the same experience.
 We offer the same up-to-date test and scoring used in schools today.